 Eligibility for restricted and endowed scholarship funds will be determined by the specific donor agreements for each scholarship.

 Merit scholarships are awarded to recognize academic achievement.
-These scholarships are awarded on the basis of merit and do not have to be repaid.
+Consequently, these scholarships are awarded on the basis of merit and do not have to be repaid.

 All admitted applicants will be considered for most merit-based scholarships automatically upon submission of the admissions application.
+Awards are made on a rolling basis until funds are expended.
 For Fall semester, to be considered for the full range and amount of merit-based academic scholarships, applicants should submit the admission application as early as possible.

 To be considered for need-based financial aid, students must file the Free Application for Federal Student Aid (FAFSA) form.
-The FAFSA form may be filed October 1 every academic year for the upcoming Fall Term.
+Beginning Fall 2017 semester, the FAFSA form may be filed October 1, 2016.
 In order to qualify for the full range of aid available, submit your FAFSA as early as possible.
 The FAFSA is available online at www.fafsa.ed.gov.
 The FAFSA code for Westminster College is 003681.

 A list of annually-funded scholarships is available in the Office of Financial Aid.
 Scholarship funds are provided by individuals and/or organizations to support qualified students on a year-to-year basis.